 1. Pre-placement offer – Interns who demonstrate ability, persistence, and the right attitude are offered a full-time position as an employee at Pepsico.

-2. Pre-placement interview – If you have performed decently in your internship, you’ll get a chance to interview.
+2. Pre-placement interview – If you have performed decently in your internship in Pepsico, you’ll get a chance to interview.

 3. Rejection – If your manager doesn’t find you competent enough to match the standards of Pepsico, you won’t be asked to continue.